MetaMask/metamask-docs/wallet/tutorials/react-dapp-global-state.md

 ## Conclusion

-We have finished taking what we have learned about EIP-6963 and connecting to wallets, specifically Metamask.
-Still, it works with all wallets found on that [comply with EIP-6963](https://github.com/WalletConnect/EIP6963/blob/master/src/utils/constants.ts) and the integrate Multi Injected Provider Discovery.
+You have now applied your knowledge of EIP-6963 to connect to wallets, specifically MetaMask.
+This method also works with all wallets that [comply with EIP-6963](https://github.com/WalletConnect/EIP6963/blob/master/src/utils/constants.ts) and support multi-injected provider discovery.

-We have also considered many edge cases and created a context provider that facilitates sharing data, functions for connecting and disconnecting from these wallets, and handles errors.
+You have also considered many edge cases and created a context provider that facilitates sharing data, functions for connecting and disconnecting from these wallets, and handles errors.

-You can see the [source code](https://github.com/MetaMask/vite-react-global-tutorial) for the final state of this dapp tutorial.
+You can view the [source code](https://github.com/MetaMask/vite-react-global-tutorial) for the final state of this dapp tutorial.